 Deal structured and finalised during showroom visits.
 Highest operational cost.

-Three of the four models rely on some form of online interaction between the consumer and retailer, which illustrates the need for distinct online technology that can cater to the needs of all three.
+Three of the four models rely on some form of online interaction between the consumer and retailer, which illustrates the need for car dealership software that can cater to the needs of all three.

-Our data shows peak times for online browsing tend to be in the early evening, with the busiest hours being between 6 and 10 pm, when people have finished the workday, and more importantly when showrooms are closed.
+Our data shows peak times for browsing car dealer websites tend to be in the early evening, with the busiest hours being between 6 and 10 pm, when people have finished the workday, and more importantly when showrooms are closed.

 The data clearly illustrated the need for a blended and connected solution.
-One that uses the power of the internet to capture valuable traffic from interested buyers at peak browsing times, and also caters to buyers once they transition into a physical shopping experience.
+One that uses the power of car dealer websites to capture valuable traffic from interested buyers at peak browsing times, and also caters to buyers once they transition into a physical shopping experience.

 Dealers or motor finance providers that consider themselves primarily digital-only or showroom-only will narrow themselves into the niche market extensions of retailing going forward.